New software leads to higher efficiency and lower costs for Rebox

 The series: We look at decision-makers among Canada’s mid-sized companies who took successful action in a competitive global digital economy.

-Jordan Biberkraut can recall the old days of doing business at Rebox Corp., a time when Excel spreadsheets and small accounting software were the norm for tracking inventory and sales.
+Jordan Biberkraut can recall the old days of doing business at Rebox Corp., a time when Excel spreadsheets and small accounting software were the norms for tracking inventory and sales.

 “For a lot of people, it’s the best way to work,” says Mr. Biberkraut, information and infrastructure manager at Rebox, North America’s largest distributor of once-used corrugated boxes.

 But in 2014, the company, which is based in St.-Laurent, Que., realized that wasn’t good enough.
-With high-profile clients such as Amazon.com Inc. and Walmart Inc., as well as 30 distribution centres across North America, it wanted to better manage the contents of its warehouses in Quebec, Toronto and the United States.
-Rebox decided that the endless paper invoices and redundancies, and the inability to track shipments in real time, all needed to change.
+With high-profile clients such as Amazon.com Inc. and Walmart Inc., as well as 30 distribution centers across North America, it wanted to better manage the contents of its warehouses in Quebec, Toronto, and the United States.
+Rebox decided that the endless paper invoices and redundancies, and the inability to track shipments in real-time, all needed to change.

 “We had no visibility on our live inventory,” says Mr. Biberkraut.
 Plus, Rebox’s progressive and sustainable approach needed to be reflected in its operations.

-“We realized we needed to invest in software,” says Mr. Biberkraut, adding the firm wanted to be able to track vendor and labour costs, as well as employee tasks.
+“We realized we needed to invest in software,” says Mr. Biberkraut, adding the firm wanted to be able to track vendor and labor costs, as well as employee tasks.